aleksandra-kim/gsa-dash/README.rst

 - Could not make it a python package so far
 - LCIA scores are not computed in parallel
 - Filtering in tha GSA table mixes up the alternating row colors
+- No citations, references, links, etc
+- Links to images are not local, hence won't work without internet connection

 .. _pyscaffold-notes: